Facilities & Services

 There is a little shop in the gondola building.
 Actually it’s too small to call it a “shop”; it’s more like a corner, selling very simple ski and snowboard accessories.

-Your potential saviour whilst at Yubari Resort could be the Seicomart, which is adjacent to the front of the Hotel Mount Racey.
+There is a Seicomart adjacent to the front of the Hotel Mount Racey.
 As with most Seicomarts, the convenience store is great to buy meals, snacks, drinks and various sundries.

 Banking Facilities